pombredanne/craft-ai-client-python/DEVELOPERS.md

 4. You can run the following script:

     ```sh
-    sh run_tests.sh # this runs all tests via nosetests
+    sh run-tests.sh # this runs all tests via nosetests
     ```

 ## Releasing a new version (needs administrator rights) ##